A terminal emulator's text stack.

 The suggested way for future applications (emulator and client) would be to introduce feature detection and mode switching on how to process grapheme clusters and their width, if legacy apps are of concern.

 Algorithmic wise, implementing grapheme cluster segmentation isn't too hard but in execution very expensive.
-Also grapheme cluster width compuation is expensive.
+Also grapheme cluster width computation is expensive.
 But luckily, in the context of terminal emulators, both can be optimized for the general case in terminal emulatoors, which is mostly US-ASCII, and yields almost no penalty with optimizations or a ~60% performance penalty when naively implemented.

 Also, implementing proper text shaping into a fixed-grid terminal wasn't really the easiest when there is no other project or text to look at.
 I used "Blink's text stack" documentation as the basis and mapped this to the terminal world.
 Since text shaping IS expensive, this cannot be done without caching without hurting user experience.

-After investigating into the above optimization possibilities however, I do not see why a terminal emulator should not do provide support for complex unicode, as the performance I have achieved so far is above average at least, and therefore should be suffient for everyday use.
+After investigating into the above optimization possibilities however, I do not see why a terminal emulator should not do provide support for complex unicode, as the performance I have achieved so far is above average at least, and therefore should be sufficient for everyday use.

 Bidirectional text was not addressed in this document nor in the implementation in the Contour terminal yet, as this imposes a new set of challenges that have to be dealt with separately.
 Hopefully this will be eventually added (or contributed) and this document will then be updated accordingly.